-Impact of Global chip shortage on EMS industry: The global chip supply shortage has intensified in 2021 after the COVID-19 pandemic, as major companies across industries have failed to meet the rising demand for electronic goods and components.
+Impact of Global chip shortage on EMS industry: The global chip supply shortage intensified in 2021 after the COVID-19 pandemic, as major companies across industries have failed to meet the rising demand for electronic goods and components.
 Supply chain disruption due to pandemic, rising demand for electronic products as more people work from home, and a lack of investment in chip production capacity have all contributed to the global chip shortage.
 As a result, the prices of household appliances and electronics have increased.
 The supply of finished electronic products and components necessary for local manufacturing has been delayed due to prolonged congestion at Chinese ports and a lack of containers.
+As semiconductor companies have a high book to bill in the end market shows strong demand.
+This will significantly increase capital expenditure to meet this demand.
+Based on the current timing of capacity ramping, analysts predict that there would be a broad based oversupply of semiconductors at some point in 2023.